kstreith/mjsworks/input/index.md

 You can purchase directly from my site using your existing Amazon account and I will ship to you.
 Browse my [Paintings](/painting.html) from the menu.

-Want to learn how to get started painting encaustics yourself?
-Want to make a encaustic painting with your own hands for your home or as a personalized gift?
-Book an encaustic workshop with me at the [Wake Forest Artists Loft](http://wfartistsloft.com/booking/eventList.php)!

 ### About Me